Chuck Winters

-Charles Winters (born February 7, 1974) is a former Canadian Football League (CFL) linebacker and defensive back who played for the Toronto Argonauts.
+Charles Winters (born February 7, 1974) is an American former professional football linebacker and defensive back who played in the Canadian Football League (CFL) and Arena Football League (AFL).

 Early life

 Winters grew up in the tough Herman Gardens project of Detroit, Michigan.
 When he was in middle school, gang violence began permeating the projects.
 For many, adolescence is one's search for acceptance.
 Like his head coach and many of his teammates, Winters sought acceptance in organized sports such as baseball and football rather than joining violent street gangs.
 Although he escaped the vicious cycle of violence himself, his 19-year-old brother Malik was murdered in a drive-by shooting in 1998.

 Winters hails from Detroit's St. Martin de Porres High School (closed 2005) where he won the MHSAA State Class C Football Title twice.
 While at St. Martin de Porres, Winters was an All-American in two sports football and baseball.
 Also, Winters was drafted in the tenth round in the 1992 amateur baseball draft by the Kansas City Royals.
 SMDP is the same school that produced fellow CFL player Kevin Glenn and former National Football League player Troy Kyles of the New York Giants.